Skip to content

 Step 6: Run the Server

-# Compile and run
+# Compile your project

 ./mvnw clean package